Apply For Grants

 Grants for $5,000 or $10,000 will be awarded to small and medium** church congregations, or clusters of churches working together, in a Wesleyan-tradition denomination.
 The grant focus is to launch an experiment or initiative to share the Gospel, tell their faith stories, and invite others into a relationship with Jesus.

 Any church or group of churches fitting the criteria may apply.
-A total of 25-50 possible grants will be awarded in the summer of 2022.
+Up to 50 possible grants will be awarded in the summer of 2023.
 The Foundation for Evangelism Equipping the Local Church grant initiative seeks to empower pastors, laity, and smaller local congregations to dream, take risks, and partner with God in the transformation of lives and communities.
 These grants are made possible through the generosity of donors, friends, and partners with The Foundation for Evangelism.

 * We define Wesleyan-tradition as based on the ministry movement begun in the 18th century by John and Charles Wesley

 **250 or fewer participants

 The Foundation for Evangelism recognizes that Christian disciple-making happens in the local church.
 With the Holy Spirit’s guidance, the local church invites members of their community to enter a life-transforming relationship with Jesus Christ, grow in grace, and live out their faith by loving and serving God and neighbor.